jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 }
 ```

 > But there is a risk, when we write properties in this form, that we are only testing very special cases.
-Can we be certain that every tree, containing key `k` with value `v`, can be expressed in the form `tree.insert(k, v)`?
-Can we be certain that every tree not containing `k` can be expressed in the form `tree.delete(k)`?
+Can we be certain that every tree, containing key `key` with value `value`, can be expressed in the form `tree.insert(key, value)`?
+Can we be certain that every tree not containing `key` can be expressed in the form `tree.delete(key)`?
 If not, then the postconditions we wrote for find may be less effective tests than we think.
 >
 > Fortunately, for this data structure, every tree can be expressed in one of these two forms, because inserting a key that is already present, or deleting one that is not, is a no-op.
 We express this as another property to test: